 The handlebars were made to act as part of the top clamp for the girder and the levers are Cook replicas of pre-war British bikes.
 Both the grips and seat are made of the same leather.
 The headlight is a fender light from an early MG and had to be modified to adapt to the girder.

 The paint is black with gold-leaf and red striping by Jerry Koenigsmark of Jerry’s House of Kolor.
 The leather work was done by Jason’s Custom Upholstery.
 All of the polishing and nickel plating was done by Jason’s Show Quality Metal Finishing.

-We love every thing about this bike and it’s amazing details.
+We love every thing about this custom BSA Lightning and it’s amazing details.
 Over customizing would kill this beauty in no time, with power comes responsibility and Jesse knew exactly when to stop and finish this build!